 Disney Springs on Valentine's Day is a fun idea.
 But it can get a little pricey and be a bit crowded.

 Take a break from the hustle and bustle and stroll along the Disney Springs Art Walk.
 Just look for the signs near the shops of the Town Center section of Disney Springs.
-The colorful art walk is near the Disney Springs bus terminal and is bursting with colorful murals from local arts and international arts too.
+The colorful art walk is near the Disney Springs bus terminal and is bursting with colorful murals from local artists and international artists too.

 3. Oakland Nature Preserve